 Advocates for African Food Security: Lessening the Burden for Women

-The Baha'i International Community, Convenor of the "Advocates for African Food Security: Lessening the Burden for Women," welcomes the opportunity to address the 34th Session of the Commission on the Status of Women.
+The Baha'i International Community, convenor of the "Advocates for African Food Security: lessening the burden for women," welcomes the opportunity to once again address the 35th session of the Commission on the Status of Women.
 The "Advocates" was formed following a UNIFEM-initiated symposium on African women farmers held concurrently with the Special Session of the United Nations General Assembly in 1986 on the Critical Economic Situation in Africa.
-The Advocates objective is to stimulate action to maintain a global focus on the critical role of women in all the activities that countries feel are necessary for achieving full food security.
+The Advocates' objective is to stimulate action to maintain a global focus on the critical role of women in all the activities that countries feel are necessary for achieving full food security.
 Membership in the Advocates has expanded from the fourteen founding organizations to over thirty.
 It is a unique group in that it includes NGOs (non-governmental organizations) working in cooperation with representatives of United Nations bodies, governments and intergovernmental organizations working together on an equal status basis.
-Activities focus on practical ways to lessen the burden of women in the areas of food, health, water and energy, in order to improve the quality of their lives generally and free their potential to produce crops, not only for their families, but for national food security.
+Activities focus on practical ways to lessen the burden of women in the areas of food, health, water, and energy in order to improve the quality of their lives generally and to free their potential to produce crops, not only for their families, but for national food security.

 The Advocates take this opportunity to support the efforts of UNIFEM (United Nations Development Fund for Women), UNICEF (United Nations Children's Fund), The Economic Commission for Africa (ECA), and the Organization of African Unity, as well as other agencies pushing for a national and regional policy on food security.
-We urge the Commission on the Status of Women to promote the design of national food policies which will incorporate the contribution of African women farmers in the various steps of the food chain.
+We urge the Commission on the Status of Women to promote the design of national food policies which will incorporate the contribution of African woman farmers in the various steps of the food chain.
 The objective, in the view of the Advocates, must be that ultimately sufficient food will be locally produced for the people of Africa.

-- to identify local African organizations working with and for women farmers and support their efforts.
+- to identify local African organizations working with and for women farmers and support their efforts; and

-- to press elected representatives and policymakers to favor those programs that directly lessen the burdens of the African woman farmer.
+- to press elected representatives and policymakers to favor those programmes that directly lessen the burdens of the African woman farmer.